freitagbr/step-sequencer/README.md

 ## StepSequencer.prototype.setTempo

-Sets the tempo, even if the `stepSequencer` is playing:
+Sets the tempo, in beats per minute, even if the `stepSequencer` is playing:
 ```javascript
 stepSequencer.setTempo(120);
 ```